Princerodricks/100DaysOfAI/README.md

 ### ✅Day 2 of #100DaysOfCodel learned:
 Some more Python syntax
-Takeaway:Learning Python is like learning to think — the syntax is just the surface, logic is the real power.
+Takeaway: Learning Python is like learning to think — the syntax is just the surface, logic is the real power.
 #AI #MachineLearning #GenAl #Python

 ### ✅Day 3 of #100DaysOfCodel learned:
-Some more Python syntax, there's tooooooooo many Takeaway:Slowly getting the logic, i am liking this!!!!!
+Some more Python syntax, there's tooooooooo many
+Takeaway: Slowly getting the logic, i am liking this!!!!!
 #AI #MachineLearning #GenAl #Python

 ### ✅Day 4 of #100DaysOfCodel learned: